 - Holistic First Aid (Recognising Pain & Pathology)

 - Injury-Related Lameness: Bones, Ligaments, Tendons, Muscle

 - General Rehabilitation Considerations

 - Tools & Job Safety

 Year 1 contains all written assignments and all practica.
 It includes a written mid term and end-of-year exam.

-Year 2 is mainly work in the field with a minimum of 200 hours spent with another registered SHP and concentrating on further case studies.
+Year 2 is mainly work in the field with a minimum of 200 hours spent with another registered HHP and concentrating on further case studies.
 It will conclude with a written, practical, and oral exam.

 Each year, registration closes on 30th April and the coursework starts the following July.